bluepill-rb/bluepill/README.md

     local6.*          /var/log/bluepill.log

-You'll also want to add _/var/log/bluepill.log_ to _/etc/logrotate.d/syslog_ so that it gets rotated.
+You&apos;ll also want to add _/var/log/bluepill.log_ to _/etc/logrotate.d/syslog_ so that it gets rotated.

 Lastly, create the _/var/bluepill_ directory for bluepill to store its pid and sock files.